-#1 – Switch To A Faster Host
+1. Switch To A Faster Host

-#2 – Pick a Lightweight and Faster WP Theme
+2. Pick a Lightweight and Faster WP Theme

-#3 – Uninstall Unnecessary WordPress Plugins
+3. Uninstall Unnecessary WordPress Plugins

-Hence, it is important that you deactivate or uninstall plugins that are not in use, in order to optimize your database, which, in turn, will help boost your website speed.
-Furthermore, you can easily identify and remove plugins that are slowing down your website with the help of this amazing plugin – P3 (Plugin Performance Profiler).
+Hence, you must deactivate or uninstall plugins that are not in use to optimize your database, which, in turn, will help boost your website speed.
+Furthermore, you can quickly identify and remove plugins that are slowing down your website with the help of this fantastic plugin – P3 (Plugin Performance Profiler).

-#4 – Install an Effective WordPress Caching Plugin
+4. Install an Effective WordPress Caching Plugin

-#5 – Minify JS and CSS files
+5. Minify JS and CSS files

 For more technical optimization you should do to your website, check our Complete SEO Checklist.

-#6 – Use a Content Delivery Network (CDN)
+6. Use a Content Delivery Network (CDN)

-#7 – Optimize Your Site’s Images
+7. Optimize Your Site’s Images

-Also if we talk about images, you should optimize your images for Google Search.
+Also, if we talk about images, you should optimize your images for Google Search.

 #8 – Optimize WordPress Database

-Thus, to prevent this, you need to optimize your WordPress database on a regular basis.
-Moreover, while you can perform this task manually, to save time, I would recommend that you use a plugin like WP-Optimize or WP-DBManager, that will help you to automatically optimize your database at-a-click of a button.
+Thus, to prevent this, you need to optimize your WordPress database regularly.
+Moreover, while you can manually perform this task, to save time, I would recommend that you use a plugin like WP-Optimize or WP-DBManager to help you optimize your database at-a-click of a button automatically.

-#9 – Clean Up Spam Comments, Trash and Media Library
+#9 – Clean Up Spam Comments, Trash, and Media Library

-Spam comments can take a lot of your website space affecting your site’s speed and as such, you need to delete these permanently.
-However, instead of manually doing this task, you could make use of the Askimet plugin which automatically checks and blocks spam, saving you disk space and speeding up your WordPress website.
+Spam comments can take a lot of your website space affecting your site’s speed, and as such, you need to delete these permanently.
+However, instead of manually doing this task, you could make use of the Askimet plugin, which automatically checks and blocks spam, saving you disk space and speeding up your WordPress website.